hep-tycoon/hep-tycoon/resources/edtext.md

  * Radius/energy/etc.
 5. Modules
  * dipole magnets
     	+ These magnets keep the particle beam moving in the right direction.
 They don't accelerate the beam.
-Most of the LHC is made of dipole magnets
+Most of the LHC is made of dipole magnets.
  * Quadrupole magnets
-    	+ These magnets focus the beam in one direction
+    	+ These magnets focus the beam in one direction.
+Two of these magnets work together to squeeze the beam, first in one direction, and then another.
  * RF accelerators
     	+ These devices use electric fileds to accelerate the beam according to Lorenz law.
-This force tells us that a magnetic field can only change a particles direction, and an electric field can only change its acceleration
+This force tells us that a magnetic field can only change a particles direction, and an electric field can change its acceleration and direction.
  * Kicker magnets
  * Beam dump
  * Collimaters